 Final thoughts

-While SB140 represents a significant shift in Texas telemarketing law, it also provides an opportunity for businesses to strengthen their compliance frameworks.
+While SB140 represents a significant shift in Texas telemarketing law, the recent settlement surrounding consent-based texts offers meaningful relief for compliant businesses.
+Still, the expanded private right of action and active litigation climate mean organizations must remain vigilant and strengthen their compliance frameworks.
 As enforcement tools become more powerful and accessible to consumers, proactive risk management is more important than ever.

 For businesses that rely on outbound calling or messaging as part of their growth strategy, now is the time to reassess and reinforce compliance protocols.
 Working with experienced TCPA counsel and leveraging tools like ActiveProspect’s TrustedForm to document and analyze your consent to contact disclosures and records may help reduce your legal and compliance exposure.